 Gucci Hand Bag

-Above, you can see the 1998 Gucci wordmark and the 2019 logo design on the bag.
+Above, you can see the 1998 Gucci word-mark and the 2019 logo design on the bag.
 Aldo Gucci, the son of Gucci’s founder Guccio Gucci, joined Gucci in 1933 and designed the logo for his father.
 Using the two G’s directly references Guccio Gucci’s initials, creating an artistic and enduring representation of the founder’s significance.
 The iconic double G Gucci sign was originally designed by Aldo Gucci, one of Gucci’s sons.
 The interlocking Gs represent the founder’s initials, Guccio Gucci, and later became a popular emblem.
 The company used this logo on its clothing, handbags, footwear, and accessories.

 Find out about the million-dollar logo here: The Million Dollar Logo: 12 Most Expensive Logo Designs In History.